Are R&D Tax Credits Available in Iowa?

 • Only expenses incurred in Iowa can be captured towards the Iowa research activities credit.

 • Companies that receive awards from the Iowa Economic Development Authority under the Enterprise Zone Program or the High-Quality Jobs Program can calculate a Supplemental Research Activities Credit.
 The Supplemental Credit is an additional 10% of a company's qualifying incremental research expense for gross revenues less than $20 million and 3% for a company with gross revenues over $20 million.
+Different percentages are applied for companies using the ASC method.

 Iowa R&D Tax Credit Case Study